2 And 2/5 As A Percent

 Converting 2 and 2/5 to a Percentage: A Step-by-Step Guide

 Now, let's focus on converting the mixed number 2 and 2/5 into a percentage.
-A mixed number combines a whole number and a fraction.
+Which means a mixed number combines a whole number and a fraction.
 Our first step is to convert this mixed number into an improper fraction.

 Step 1: Convert the Mixed Number to an Improper Fraction